 This is a relationship that’s going to build slowly over time, but it’s going to be an important one for you.
 This person will be someone you can rely on and someone who will get you.

-You won’t have a problem letting this person know when you need some alone time and you won’t have a problem letting this person know when you need some help puzzling through a problem.
+You won’t have a problem letting this person know when you need some alone time or some help puzzling through a problem.
 This person (and maybe a product manager or maybe your creative director, too) becomes your support network and helps to make the group interactions a lot more bearable.

 3. Be prepared

 One of the biggest elements of concern for introverts is the creative review.
-After all, you have to stand up in front of a room of people and explain your work.
+After all, you must stand up in front of a room of people and explain your work.